Complex and tunable heating in conformal field theories with structured drives via classical ergodicity breaking: Free fermion numerical verification of the CFT

 \section{Free fermion numerical verification of the \slr\ CFT}

-To numerically verify the CFT predictions, we use free fermion simulation in a 1D lattice with the open boundary condition and $r=1$.
+To numerically verify the CFT predictions, we use free-fermion simulation in a 1D lattice with the open boundary condition and $r=1$.
 The uniform Hamiltonian is written as A general \slr\ deformed Hamiltonian takes the following form

 where the deformation function reads $f(j)=\sigma^0+\sigma^+\cos\frac{2\pi j}{L}+\sigma^-\sin\frac{2\pi j}{L}$ with the parameters determined by the specific driving protocols.

 As shown in Fig.~\ref{Fig:preimageandentropy}(d) in the main text, we compare the growth of entanglement entropy between the CFT predictions and the free fermion numerical simulation, using three sets of different driving parameters.
 We observe excellent agreement for Point \( A \) and Point \( F \), while noticeable deviations appear at late times for the dynamics of Point \( D \).
 These deviations arise due to the driving-induced high-energy excitations in the lattice model, which break the exact conformal symmetry, resulting in the deviation from CFT predictions at long times.